TalosThoren/devops-exercise/README.md

  - VirtualBox (any recent version)
  - vagrant (any recent version)

+Usage:

 From within the devops-exercise (project root) directory

 `$ vagrant up`

 `$ vagrant ssh`

-`ubuntu@ ubuntu-xenial:/devops/exercise$ make`
+`ubuntu@ubuntu-xenial:/devops/exercise$ make`

 Wait for this to build.
-It make take some time before the services come up completely.
+It may take some time before the services come up completely.
 At this point you can run the curl-check.sh script directly, or you can run `make check`.
 We're not storing curl-check.sh with the executable bit on, so be sure to run it with bash: `/bin/bash ./curl-check.sh`

+## Refactor of test script

+The curl-check.sh script has been refactored to reduce code reuse.
+I ran into some issues with how and when bash functions return results.
+While this test script is sufficient for this exercise, it is not the ideal testing solution.